 Ideally, your teacher recommendations come from your 11th grade teachers, as these teachers are usually teaching your most difficult courses.
 However, a recommendation from a 10th grade teacher is okay, especially if they know you better.
 Generally stay away from letters from your freshmen teachers.

 Again, the strongest letters of recommendation come from teachers who know you well and are invested in your success, so get to know your teachers, especially those teaching subjects that match your academic interests.
 Learn more about how to choose who to request letters of recommendation from.

 Asking your 11th grade teachers early in the second semester of your junior year also gives them plenty of time to write a thoughtful recommendation, rather than waiting until 12th grade, when they will likely have recommendation requests from many other students.

-4. Take AP Tests
+4. Take AP tests

 If you want to be a truly competitive candidate for top colleges or Ivy Leagues, you will need to take several tests and ace them.
 That means you need to try for a 5 in all your AP tests.